Breaking: #107884 - Rework actions to use Buttons API with Components

 public function makeControl(RecordInterface $record): string

-The $table parameter has been removed as the table name can be obtained from
+$table parameter has been removed, as the table name can now be

 Record via